Stackato-Apps/owncloud-core/README.md

 ownCloud will be pushed with a filesystem and mysql service, which will automatically be bound in.

-The default admin id is the email (or group name if group owned) of the owner who pushed the app to Stackato.
-The default password is 'changeme'.

 To deploy

     stackato push -n

+The default admin login credentials are

+    Username: stackato
+    Password: changeme